Standalone Lineage Scanner

 -

-This means that in your scan plan definition, this modification will be necessary:
+.
+This means that the following modification is needed in your scan plan configuration:

 "file": {